|Nutritional Guidelines (per serving)|

 - 1/4 teaspoon salt

-- In a separate, medium-sized bowl, whisk together flour, cocoa powder, cornstarch, baking powder, baking soda, and salt.
+In a separate medium-sized bowl, whisk together the flour, cocoa powder, cornstarch, baking powder, baking soda, and salt.

-- Bake for 10-11 minutes, allow chocolate cookies to cool on their cookie sheets for five minutes and then transfer to cooling rack to cool completely.
+Bake for 10 to 11 minutes, allow chocolate cookies to cool on their cookie sheets for five minutes and then transfer to cooling rack to cool completely.
 Do not add spiderwebs until cookies are completely cooled.

-- Marshmallow will cool quickly and become too difficult to use, once that happens with your first bowl of marshmallows, move on to a new bowl with another 1/4 cup marshmallows and repeat steps two through five until all cookies are decorated.
+The marshmallow will cool quickly and become too difficult to use.
+Once that happens with your first bowl of marshmallows, move on to a new bowl with another 1/4 cup marshmallows and repeat steps two through five until all cookies are decorated.